 Food Blog Hosting and WordPress Theme

-I have been using their services for a long time now, and I have to say you can’t find a better host to start your blogging journey.
+I have used their services in the past, and I have to say you can’t find a better host to start your blogging journey.

 Bluehost also offers a FREE domain along with all the low-priced hosting plans.